John Turturro and Adam Sandler in Mr. Deeds.

 On his CD's Adam Sandler has a sick imagination and sense of humor.
 "Play with yer cock and balls fer mommy."
 However, his film persona is strikingly the opposite.
 Often playing lovable lugs with romantic tendencies.
 Mr. Deeds is one of the best examples of this and also one of Sandler's best films.

 Scott went on and on about how juvenile and anti intellectual this movie is.
 This movie is about the heart and not the brain.
 Sandler's innocent pizza deliverer inherits billions and goes to the big city.
 The set up is obvious but charming.
 His character is simple minded but he touches almost everyone's life he comes in contact with.
 The character of Mr. Deeds is a satire.
-From helping an old man across the street by carrying him on his back to being completely nonplussed by the news of inheriting 40 billion dollars.
+From helping an old man across the street by carrying him on his back to being completely unfazed by the news of inheriting 40 billion dollars.
 Mr. Deeds (hello, the name speaks for itself) is a truly unselfish, morally and ethically stand up guy.
 The point is so over the top that it is not to be taken seriously Scott.

 One of my favorite scenes is when the professional football player storms into Mr. Deeds office demanding millions in a pay raise.
 Mr. Deeds turns him down and the player lets loose a string of profanity.
 Being that a lady is present Mr. Deeds slugs the spoiled jock as to stop the cursing and the offending of the lady.